huggingface/community-events/jax-controlnet-sprint/README.md

  --hub_model_id=$HUB_MODEL_ID
  ```

-Since we passed the `--push_to_hub` flag, it will automatically create a model repo under your huggingface account based on `$HUB_MODEL_ID`.
+Since we passed the `--push_to_hub` flag, it will automatically create a model repo under your Hugging Face account based on `$HUB_MODEL_ID`.
 By the end of training, the final checkpoint will be automatically stored on the hub.
 You can find an example model repo [here](https://huggingface.co/YiYiXu/fill-circle-controlnet).

 Our training script also provides limited support for streaming large datasets from the Hugging Face Hub.
 In order to enable streaming, one must also set `--max_train_samples`.
 Here is an example command: